BazzaCipher/transdirect-api/README.md

-# transdirect-api
+# Transdirect API Wrapper (in Rust)

 RESTful wrapper for Transdirect shipping public API.
 Written in Rust.
-Should probably be called something like transdirect
+Felt like this would be easy.